 Take a guided tour through the museum to learn more about its past.
 Look out for the holding cells that date as far back as 1890, and for a moment, try to feel what it was like to be on the wrong side of the law.
 Head to the courtroom and play the judge, or visit the forensic photography display to take a closer look at Sydney’s criminal past.

-One of the most popular parts of the tour at Justice & Police Museum is the City of Shadows; an exhibition that explores crime waves that rocked the city in years gone by.
+One of the most popular parts of the tour at Justice & Police Museum is the City of Shadows; an exhibition that explores the crime waves that once rocked the city.
 This tour is incomplete without meeting some of Sydney’s most infamous characters in the criminal underworld.

 The Justice & Police Museum is as fascinating as it is exciting.
 Make your way to Albert Street at the corner of Phillip Street to get to the museum.
 Street parking is minimal, so the nearest public car parks are at the Sir Stamford Hotel in Albert Street, the Intercontinental Hotel in Phillip Street or the Sydney Opera House.
 Visitors are advised to check parking rates.